 Easy to care for and perfect for low maintenance and low fuss home gardens.

 These are just a few of the many reasons these plants are becoming fast favorites among professional and hobby gardeners alike.

 Caring for Mini Hostas

 Minis grow in partial sun to dense shade, depending on the cultivar.
-In general, the more green on the leaf, the more shade tolerant.
+The more green on the leaf, the more shade tolerant.
 The more yellow or white on leaves, the more sun they require.
-Typically they do not tolerate afternoon sun well.
+Typically, they do not tolerate afternoon sun well.

 Upon planting your minis, spread a 10-10-10 fertilizer around them at a rate of ½ to one pound per 100 square feet.
 In the early spring, when they just start showing green, use this around them again and they are good for the year.

 When minis bloom, cut the scrape as soon as the flower is spent.
 Doing so may cause them to bloom again.
 Even if it doesn’t, it will keep the mini from wasting energy by putting out seeds instead of growing foliage.

 While you do this, it is a good time to remove decaying weeds and compost them, so the plant looks neat and cared for.
 Do not compost diseased leaves or it will contaminate your compost pile.

 Planting Your Dwarf Hostas

 There are only a few things to look out for when planting minis as compared to your larger hostas.